-A central venous line (CVL) is a long, soft, plastic tube that is put into a large vein in the chest.
+A central venous line is a long, soft, flexible tube that is put into a large vein in the chest.

-A CVL is often put in when a baby cannot get a percutaneous inserted central catheter (PICC) or midline central catheter (MCC).
-A CVL can be used to give nutrients or medicines to a baby.
+A central venous line is most often put in when a baby cannot get a percutaneous inserted central catheter (PICC) or midline central catheter (MCC).
+A central venous line can be used to give nutrients or medicines to a baby.
 It is only put in when babies need IV nutrients or medicines for a long time.

-The CVL is put in at the hospital.
+The central venous line is put in at the hospital.
 The health care provider will:

 - Give the baby pain medicine.